flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 ## Graphics

+Similarly to the GameCube (where the graphics component, I/O interfaces and audio capabilities were combined into a single package called 'Flipper'), the Wii follows suit and houses a big chip next to Broadway called **Hollywood**.
+In here, we find the graphics subsystem which, to be fair, is identical to Flipper's albeit with minimal corrections.

-The new graphics package is called **Hollywood**.
-It still performs the same tasks that [Flipper](gamecube#graphics) did back in the day but enjoys 1.5x the clock speed (**243 MHz**).
+Thus, Hollywood's GPU still performs the same tasks that [Flipper's counterpart](gamecube#graphics) did back in the day but now enjoys **1.5x** the clock speed (**243 MHz**).
 This increase means that more geometry and effects can be processed during the same unit of time.

 ### Functionality

-The 3D engine is still [Flipper's](gamecube#graphics) but now called **GX**.
-So instead of repeating the pipeline overview, I will mention some interesting design changes that games had to undergo:
+As the 3D engine is still [Flipper's](gamecube#graphics), instead of repeating the same pipeline overview, I will mention some interesting design changes that games had to undergo:

 #### Standardised Widescreen {.tabs .active}